-Current legislation does not contain any specific corporate governance responsibilities/functions of members of the management body; however, it may be provided in company's charter
+Current legislation does not contain any specific corporate governance responsibilities/functions of members of the management body; however, it may be provided in a company's charter.

-As one of the latest biggest challenges for management bodies in courts, of particular note is the decision case No. 305-3C15-14197, adopted on March 31, 2016 by the Supreme Court of the Russian Federation, which in fact recognised in principle the possibility of challenging the decision of the GMS/participants, not only by actual shareholders/participants, but also by beneficiaries of the company (even if corporate structure beneficiaries own the company through a complex corporate chain in foreign jurisdictions).
+In terms of significant challenges for management bodies in courts, of particular note is the decision case No. 305-9C15-14197, adopted on March 31, 2016 by the Supreme Court of the Russian Federation, which in fact recognised in principle the possibility of challenging the decision of the GMS/participants, not only by actual shareholders/participants, but also by beneficiaries of the company (even if corporate structure beneficiaries own the company through a complex corporate chain in foreign jurisdictions).